SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Method

+Inter-stroke temporal information reflects the drawing order of strokes.
+Prior works \cite{sketchhealer, dcgra} have demonstrated that stroke order is beneficial for autoregressive generation frameworks, where sketches are produced point-by-point using LSTM-based decoders.
+In such settings, the stroke order naturally serves as an explicit supervisory signal.
+In contrast, this paper adopts a diffusion-based generative paradigm \cite{ddpm}, which generates the entire sketch in a parallel manner, i.e., all strokes are generated simultaneously.
+Consequently, stroke order is not an inherent component of our generation process.
+Moreover, stroke order does not affect the sketch’s visual appearance, and exhibits substantial variability across users \cite{free2cad, attn_net}.
+Therefore, we do not consider the inter-stroke temporal information under our specific settings.

+Stroke drawing direction does not affect the appearance of the sketch, and the drawing direction of the same stroke may differ for different artists; therefore, it is not considered.

-\textbf{Point-Level Representation:} Taking discrete points along strokes as the basic analytical unit, describing local regions (relying on KNN, CNN filter, and the like) features, as well as temporal and frequency-related characteristics.
+\textbf{Point-Level Representation:} Taking discrete points along sketched as the basic analytical unit, describing local regions features, as well as temporal and frequency-related characteristics.

-By treating individual points as the analysis units, we define point-level representation to local information, intra-stroke temporal information, and point frequency information.
-Through our analysis and experiments, we identify local information and intra-stroke temporal information as effective.
-Point frequency information does not contribute to the downstream tasks covered in this study, and is therefore not considered.
+By treating individual points as the analysis units, we define point-level representation to local information, stroke point adjacency, and point frequency.
+Through our analysis and experiments, we identify local information and stroke point adjacency as effective.
+Point frequency information does not contribute to the performance under our settings, and is therefore not considered.

 Local information includes fine-grained geometric cues such as endpoint snapping, local stroke intersections, and other nearby structural features.
-The effectiveness of Local Information is unquestionable.
+The effectiveness of local information is unquestionable.